 Employees may choose to peacefully resolve their labour dispute by way of arbitrage before the Agency for Peaceful Settlement of Labour Disputes.
 The arbitrator is determined by the parties jointly and the arbitrage process is urgent.
 The arbitrator’s decision is final and binding for the parties.
 Arbitrage on individual labour disputes is quite rare in Montenegro, as employees usually refer to courts.
 This Agency for Peaceful Settlement of Labour Disputes also resolves collective disputes related to trade union relations with the employer – but in this case the role of the Agency is only to be mediator and does not provide for final and binding decision.

 The Ministry of Labour supervises application of the labour regulations through the Labour Inspection, which often performs field controls – regular or extraordinary controls, based on an individual’s application (which can also be anonymous).
-If the labour inspection identifies certain failure of the employer to abide by the laws, it may initiate a misdemeanour procedure against the employer.
+If the labour inspection identifies certain failure of the employer to abide by the laws, it may initiate a misdemeanor procedure against the employer.

 In addition, there are certain authorities whose field of activity may include some aspects of employment relations (though not exclusively), such as Ombudsman (for discrimination cases).
 Ombudsman does not have the power to enact binding decisions, but his recommendations are observed by the authorities.